Home Water Topics

 Feb.
 7th workshop in Sacramento to include optional one-day Groundwater Tour

 The 2018 Water 101 workshop at McGeorge School of Law.
-Registration is now open for one of our most popular events – Water 101, which for the first time will include an optional daylong tour examining one of California’s most critical resources, groundwater.
+Register now for one of our most popular events – Water 101, which for the first time will include an optional daylong tour examining one of California’s most critical resources, groundwater.

 Water 101, to be held Feb.
 7 at McGeorge School of Law in Sacramento, details the history, geography, legal and political facets of water in California as well as hot topics currently facing the state.
 Taught by some of California’s leading policy and legal experts, the workshop gives attendees a deeper understanding of the state’s most precious natural resource.